 You might think the O2 and O would recombine.
 But if you picture hitting something with a hammer and breaking it, the pieces usually fly off in different directions.
 That's essentially what happens with the O and O2.

-Second and more important source of atmospheric oxygen:
+A second and more important source of atmospheric oxygen:

 Once plant life had developed sufficiently and once plants moved from the oceans onto land, photosynthesis became the main source of atmospheric oxygen.